Summer Recipe: Bing Cherry Clafouti

 This recipe comes from the kitchen of Dave Adamshick, digital media consultant for PFM.
 It appears in the Portland Farmers Market Cookbook, available now!
-Be sure to stop by any of our seven market locations to pick up your copy, or purchase one from our website here.
+Be sure to stop by any of our six market locations to pick up your copy.

-Late-spring brings cherries—sweet and sour—to the market, and a clafouti (pronounced cla-foo-TEE) is among the best ways to enjoy them.
+A clafouti (pronounced cla-foo-TEE) is among the best ways to enjoy cherries during their short and delicious season.
 A traditional custardy cake from rural southern France, it’s made with a simple, light batter (more crepe than pancake) that lets the flavor of the fruit shine through.
 Look for early-season Bing, Chelan, and Lambert cherries, and Vans to make this again in the summer.
 Some recipes claiming to be authentic insist on using cherries with their pits, for the subtle almond flavor they (and other stone-fruit pits) impart.
 But unless you’re willing

 to gamble on an after-hours visit to the dentist, use almond liqueur or pure almond extract instead.
 If you’re feeling really ambitious, save the pits to make a custard sauce to accompany your clafouti.
 We like to serve this with a glass of chilled cherry cider.